 Being an event planner would particularly be a suitable career for a highly sensitive extrovert.
 Though if you’re a highly sensitive introvert who’s passionate about event planning, you’ll enjoy this career too.

-Some job listings for this career specifically ask for people who are detail-oriented with a skill for organization.
+Some job listings for this career specifically ask for people who are detail-oriented with a skill for organizing.
 There’s a number of tasks involved with this job that you can apply your natural orderliness too.

 Creative Jobs for highly sensitive people

 Maybe you’re an HSP that’s a really big fan of the arts.
-If you’re most happiest when you’re creating something, you might be suited for these careers.
+If you’re happiest when you’re creating something, you might be suited for these careers.

-Because highly sensitive people notice the subtly of colors and sounds well, being an art director could possibly be the perfect job for them.
+Because highly sensitive people notice the subtly of colors and sound well, being an art director could possibly be the perfect job for them.
 Art directors are responsible for the overall visual appearance of a company.

 They have to be able to create an image that delivers the message and mood a company is desiring to get other people to feel when they see it.
 If you’re an HSP into art in general, this career is a great fit for you.